Bobby Tench: Other associations

 In the early 1980s Tench formed the touring band Heart and Soul.
-He also appeared with Roger Chapman's Shortlist at Glastonbury in 1985, also appearing with them at various other European festivals during that period.

-He recorded with Topper Headon the drummer from The Clash, credited on Headon's album Waking Up (1986).
-Tracks from these sessions and others such were used for promotional and commercial releases which found Club success.
-The lineup who recorded this album included Headon, Tench, vocalist Jimmy Helms, former Ian Dury and the Blockheads and Clash keyboard player Mick Gallagher, also bassist Jerome Rimson.
+He appeared with Roger Chapman's Shortlist at Glastonbury in 1985, also appearing with them at various other European festivals during that period.
+Moreover, he recorded with Topper Headon the drummer from The Clash, credited on Headon's album Waking Up (1986).
+The lineup included Headon, Tench, vocalist Jimmy Helms, former Ian Dury and the Blockheads, Clash keyboard player Mick Gallagher and bassist Jerome Rimson.

-In 1986 he recorded vocals for a cover of "Still in Love with You" (1986) for Stiff records, as a tribute to Phil Lynott who had died on 4 January the same year.
+In 1986 he recorded vocals for a cover of "Still in Love with You" (1986) for Stiff Records, as a tribute to Phil Lynott who had died on 4 January the same year.
 The song was released as a single by the Stiff label, later the same year and featured Brian Robertson who had played on the original Thin Lizzy recording.
 The B side "Heart Out Of Love" was co-written by Jeremy Bird and Tench.

 In 1993 Tench sang lead vocals with the Thin Lizzy band, which featured original Thin Lizzy drummer Brian Downey, former guitarist Brian Robertson also Doish Nagle and bassist Dough Brookie.
 The band played a tour of Ireland.
 The next year he played guitar and sang vocals with former Animals keyboardist Alan Price and The Electric Blues Company recording Covers (1994) with them.
 Later that year they recorded "A Gigster's Life for Me" with the same lineup.
 This album was recorded between July and August 1995 at Olympic Studios, London and released the next year as part of Sanctuary's Blues Masters Series.
-In his review for Allmusic, Thom Jurek hints at Tench's influence on the album and stated that "the Peter Barden's and Bobby Tench song "Good Times, Bad Woman" with its slippery guitars and keyboards feels more like Peter Green's mid-period work and the killer read of Boz Scagg's Some Change, is more driven and funky than the original.
-Then there's the reggae-blues of the title track, which swings out of a jazzy backbeat into a rootsier inner circle type groove".
+In his review for Allmusic, Thom Jurek stated that "the Peter Barden's and Bobby Tench song 'Good Times, Bad Woman' with its slippery guitars and keyboards feels more like Peter Green's mid-period work and the killer read of Boz Scagg's Some Change is more driven and funky than the original.
+Then there's the reggae-blues of the title track, which swings out of a jazzy backbeat into a rootsier inner circle type groove."